newgiin/IIDE/README.md

 As a complete newbie in this area I'll claim success if I accomplish the first feature...

-I'll be using C++, Qt for development and will concentrate on making the IDE first for one of C, C++, or python.
+I'll be using C++, Qt for development and will concentrate on making the IDE first for Python.